 And if you’re up for a black-and-white double feature, I’d recommended pairing Cthulhu with The Laplace’s Demon, an original Italian-language film directed by Giordano Giulivi.
 The title refers to a hypothetical being imagined by Pierre-Simon Laplace, an early French scientist who believed in a deterministic universe; the demon knows the position and momentum of every atom in the universe, and can calculate with perfect accuracy any past or future event, including the actions of sentient beings.
 In other words, with enough information and processing power, free will is revealed to be an illusion.

 In the film, a team of seven researchers working on predictive software are invited to the remote island home of the mysterious Professor Cornelius.
 Upon their arrival, the researchers and the boat captain who brought them to the island find themselves trapped inside the professor’s mansion.
 A videotaped message informs them that they are to be the subjects of an experiment.
 The same room where they found the videotape contains a scale model of the mansion, and looking inside they can see eight white pawns—one for each of them—whose clockwork driven movements exactly mimic their own.
 A careful examination of the mechanism reveals that the pawns are not being manipulated by remote control; their movements are pre-programmed.
-And every so often, the uncoiling of a large clock spring triggers the appearance of black queen—corresponding to mechanical monster inside the real mansion—that zeroes in unerringly on one of the pawns.
+And every so often, the uncoiling of a large clock spring triggers the appearance of a black queen—corresponding to mechanical monster inside the real mansion—that zeroes in unerringly on one of the pawns.
 This is the experiment: If they cannot figure out a way to defy the model’s predictions, they’ll all be dead by dawn.

 The Laplace’s Demon is available to rent or purchase through Amazon Prime.